-- Extensive experience of electronics and electrical systems, likely to have been gained both at a design level but also at a supervisory and approval capacity.
+- Extensive experience of medium power (up to 3kW, mains and low voltage) electronic and electrical systems, likely to have been gained both at a design level and in a supervisory and approval capacity.

 - Experience of reporting and communicating with all levels of the company and the ability to present complex issues in language that can be understood by non-electronics personnel.